JaredReando/volunteer-tracker/README.md

 ## Technologies

 - This project was created with Ruby 2.5.3.
-It is deployed to Heroku using the Sinatra web framework.
+- It is deployed to Heroku using the Sinatra web framework.
+- See project GEMFILE for complete list of gems

 ## Objectives

 - [x] Objects are created from a custom class with custom methods.

-- [] Tests are 100% passing.
+- [x] Tests are 100% passing.
 You may not significantly alter the included tests but you may add additional tests as necessary.

-- [] Database is set up correctly.
+- [x] Database is set up correctly.

-- [] Correct set up of a one-to-many relationship.
+- [x] Correct set up of a one-to-many relationship.

-- [] Sinatra has required CRUD functionality.
+- [x] Sinatra has required CRUD functionality.

-- [] Project has strong commit history history.
+- [x] Project has strong commit history history.

-- [] Project has detailed README with all necessary setup instructions and a description of the project.
+- [x] Project has detailed README with all necessary setup instructions and a description of the project.

-- [] Required functionality was in place by the Friday deadline.
+- [x] Required functionality was in place by the Friday deadline.

-- [] Student can demonstrate understanding of Ruby concepts if asked.
+- [x] Student can demonstrate understanding of Ruby concepts if asked.

 ### License